Make face masks, face wipes, draught excluders and more with spare fabric

 - Wash your face covering regularly

-- Store in a plastic bag if you're done wearing it, but before you can wash it
+- Store in a plastic bag or reusable container if you're done wearing it, but before you can wash it

 - Use a face covering as an excuse to break social distancing rules

-- Use a face covering if you are unable to, eg, a small child, disabled etc
+- Use a face covering if you are unable to, eg, a small child, disabled etc. See when you may not have to wear a face covering on the Government website.

 - Touch your face covering unnecessarily